-NSF - The recent America COMPETES Act includes a requirement that beginning with proposals submitted on or after January 4, 2010, all undergraduate students, graduate students, and postdoctoral researchers" who will be supported by National Science Foundation (NSF) to conduct research" receive training in the Responsible Conduct of Research (RCR).
+NSF - The America COMPETES Act includes a requirement that allundergraduate students, graduate students, and postdoctoral researchers" who will be supported by National Science Foundation (NSF) to conduct research" receive training in the Responsible Conduct of Research (RCR).

-USDA - Effective for awards subject to the February 2013 Research Terms and Conditions, the U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) has mandated that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research (RCR).
+USDA - The U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) has mandated that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research (RCR).
 Any award issued after February 1, 2013 must comply with this requirement.

 RCR is comprised of 9 topic areas:

 Conflict of Interest

 Human Subject Protections